-12. Keep it minimal for a modern edge
+15. Keep it minimal for a modern edge

 If you want your white colour choice to feel like that of a modern art gallery, choosing the right furnishings is key.
 Keep the space free of clutter and make furniture both minimal and captivating.
 The use of mesh metal chairs around this oval dining table signify a purpose and add all the right elements of contemporary style.

+If you like the cleanliness of white but are worried about it feeling stark, you might be asking how to add softness and warmth.
 This can be achieved in a manner of different ways – most easily with simple furniture choices.
 As the main focus of this room is the table and chairs, choose pieces made from natural wood to instantly raise the colour temperature.